senuri222/event-ticket-management-system/README.md

-# Movie Ticket Management System 🎟️
+# Event Ticket Management System 🎟️

 A real-time movie ticket management system built with React.js and Spring Boot.
 This project simulates a dynamic environment where multiple vendors release movie tickets and multiple customers purchase them concurrently.
 It uses the Producer-Consumer pattern to handle concurrency and ensure data integrity.